 Once their poop’s solid again, you can gradually start giving them their normal food.

 Your dog’s going to develop a little tummy trouble from time to time, just like you!
 However, staying on top of their regular vaccinations and worming treatment can reduce the amount they might experience.
 You can vaccinate your dog against parvovirus, which is a common cause of gastroenteritis (stomach upset!).
 You should be vaccinating your dog every year, and regularly de-worming and flea treating your dog to maintain their overall health too.

 Maintaining a healthy diet and making sure they’re getting all the minerals, vitamins, and nutrients they need is also essential for a healthy gut.
-You can do this by using probiotics to target a sensitive gut specifically which you can obtain via your vet, or promote their overall health with a product like Petlab Co.’s Dog Multivitamin.
-They are full of immunity-boosting vitamins such as E, D, A, and B which provides the ideal protection against disease and infection which may lead to gastro upset.
-These multivitamins are an essential addition to your dog’s diet if you want to be sure they’re getting the optimal nutrition they need.
+You can do this by using probiotics to target a sensitive gut specifically, or promote their overall health with a multivitamin that's been designed and made for dogs. optimal nutrition they need.